Amerigo Vespucci: Early life and education

 Amerigo Vespucci was the third son of Nastagio Vespucci, a Florentine notary for the Money-Changers Guild, and Lisa di Giovanni Mini.
 The family resided in the District of Santa Lucia d'Ognissanti along with other families of the Vespucci clan.
 Earlier generations of Vespucci had funded a family chapel in the Ognissanti church, and the nearby Hospital of San Giovanni di Dio was founded by Simone di Piero Vespucci in 1380.
 Vespucci's immediate family was not especially prosperous but they were politically well-connected.
 Amerigo's grandfather, also named Amerigo Vespucci, served a total of 36 years as the chancellor of the Florentine government, known as the Signoria; and Nastagio also served in the Signoria and in other guild offices.
 More importantly, the Vespuccis had good relations with Lorenzo de' Medici, the powerful de facto ruler of Florence.
-His cousin Marco was married to the model Simonetta Vespucci who was depicted as Venus by Sandro Botticelli.

 Amerigo's two older brothers, Antonio and Girolamo, were sent to the University of Pisa for their education; Antonio followed his father to become a notary, while Girolamo entered the Church and joined the Knights Hospitaller in Rhodes.
 Amerigo's career path seemed less certain; instead of following his brothers to the university, he remained in Florence and was tutored by his uncle, Giorgio Antonio Vespucci, a Dominican friar in the monastery of San Marco.
 Fortunately for Amerigo, his uncle was one of the most celebrated humanist scholars in Florence at the time and provided him with a broad education in literature, philosophy, rhetoric, and Latin.
 He was also introduced to geography and astronomy, subjects that played an essential part in his career.
 Amerigo's later writings demonstrated a familiarity with the work of the classic Greek cosmographers, Ptolemy and Strabo, and the more recent work of Florentine astronomer Paolo dal Pozzo Toscanelli.